Your travel expert

 Jabiru, Yellowish Pipit, Orinoco Goose, Green Ibis, Buff-necked Ibises, Sunbittern, Brazilian Teal, Black-bellied Whistling Duck, Azure Gallinule, Rufescent Tiger, Capped Heron, Lesser-Yellow-headed Vulture, King Vultures, White-tailed Kite, Plumbeous Kites, Black-necked Stilt, Aplomado Falcon, Yellow-browed Tyrant, Hoatzin, Band-tailed Nighthawks, Nacunda Nighthawks

-Breakfast at dawn followed by an exploration around our lodge where many species of open areas and forest edges can be observed.
-Between large herds of cattle and horses, we will also have the opportunity to observe several large mammals such as Tapirs, Capybaras, Peruvian Deer, Nine-banded Armadillo, Giant Tamandua, Otters, and hopefully Jaguar.
+We’ll eat breakfast at dawn, then explore our lodge, where many species of open areas and forest edges can be observed.
+Between large herds of cattle and horses, we will also have the opportunity to observe several large mammals such as Tapirs, Capybaras, White-tailed Deer, Nine-banded Armadillo, Giant Anteater, otters, and hopefully Jaguar.
 Our immersion in these magical places will not only be for nature.
-The "LLanera" culture, that of the Colombian cowboy, is rich in gastronomy, legends, music and tradition.
-The owners of the place will take advantage of the meals to tell us a little about where these traditions come from, accompanied by a good drink and a good grilled meat, a speciality of the region.
-Dinner in the same accommodation.
+The "Llanero" culture of the Colombian cowboy is rich in gastronomy, legends, music, and tradition.
+The owners of the Hato will explain these traditions at dinner, accompanied by local drinks and grilled meats.
+Overnight at the same accommodation.

 Transport and private specialist guide